-The idea of The Innovation Garage® was co-developed with the help of three very trusted business advisors – Jon's wife & kids.
+It’s a similar thought process that led to the evolution and the idea of The Innovation Garage®.
+The concept was co-developed with the help of three very trusted business advisors.
+Jon’s wife, Kris & their children.